- Hard driving is sudden, sharp, unexpected changes in speed.

 Whether you manually track all hard-braking alerts or turn to your software for thorough reports, you should use your data as the first step toward an action plan.
 For example, you can start a “driver of the month” program to reward whichever driver has the fewest hard-driving infractions.
 Conversely, you can implement mandatory retraining for drivers with more hard-driving incidents than a certain preset minimum.

 Your drivers may feel more inclined toward hard acceleration – which can, in turn, lead to hard braking – if their routes require them to rush between locations to stay on track.
 In this regard, preventing hard braking is a matter of planning.
 Don’t expect your drivers to travel long distances in short times – spread things out so a driver can take their foot off the gas.

 No, you can’t be in the passenger seat with all your drivers, but you can cap their speeds from afar.
 Devices that prevent vehicles from exceeding certain speeds are increasingly available.
 Though some people argue that these devices could prevent necessary instances of hard acceleration, if you’d rather your drivers err on the side of going slow, such devices may be viable solutions.

-GPS fleet tracking software’s real-time tools are especially important, as they show you exactly when and where hard driving is happening.
-Choose GPS fleet tracking software with a reliable system of alerts and notifications, and an electronic logging device to keep you apprised of developments in real time.
+GPS fleet management software’s real-time tools are especially important, as they show you exactly when and where hard driving is happening.
+Choose GPS fleet management software with a reliable system of alerts and notifications, and an electronic logging device to keep you apprised of developments in real time.
 With this information, you can reach out to offending drivers before they get into accidents.